dialogFor a better experience on Water Authority Cayman,update your browser.

 Can I access the Laboratory’s water testing services?

 Provided that requests for testing can be accommodated, the public can access the Laboratory’s quality control and assurance services.
-To learn more about requesting private tests and to view the Laboratory rates sheet, click here
+To learn more about requesting private tests and to view the Laboratory rates sheet, click here.

 About Emergency Situations